Regression adjustment in completely randomized experiments with a diverging number of covariates: Main Results

 \begin{assumption} $\cure_{\infty}^{2} / (n\cure_{2}) = o(1).$ \end{assumption}

-Assumption \ref{assumption::A4} is a Lindeberg--Feller-type condition requiring that no single residual dominates others.
-A similar form appeared in \citet{hajek1960limiting}'s finite population central limit theorem.
-Previous works require more stringent assumptions on the fourth moment \citep{lin13, bloniarz16}.
+Assumption \ref{assumption::A4} is a Lindeberg--Feller-type condition requiring that no single residual dominates the others.
+A similar form appeared in \citet{hajek1960limiting}'s finite-population central limit theorem.
+Previous works require more stringent assumptions on the fourth moment \citep{lin13, bloniarz16} while Assumption \ref{assumption::A4} allows for heavy-tailed outcomes with $\cure_2$ growing with $n$.